NoShx0w/pam-research/README.md

 ## Observatory Artifacts

-The repository includes a movie tool for turning saved Observatory screenshots into GIF or MP4 artifacts.
+The repository includes a movie tool for turning saved observatory screenshots into GIF or MP4 artifacts.

 ```bash
 python tools/phase_movie.py \